siobhanlgorman/favoureats/README.md

 ## Local Deployment: Forking and Cloning
 ### Forking the Repository

+??????
+* For this project to run locally an env.py file must be set up by the user containing the following sensitive information:
+"DATABASE_URL" the postgres database address from Heroku "SECRET_KEY"
+"CLOUDINARY_URL"

+To create an env.py file??????????????:

+* All the necessary requirements must be added by creating a requirements.txt file `pip install -r requirements.txt`

+* Procfile

 If you wish to fork the repository to make changes without affecting the original you can fork it by navigating to the favoureats repository [at](https://github.com/siobhanlgorman/favoureats).
 * Above the list of files click the dropdown code menu.
 * Select the https option and copy the link.